Continuity of the bending map: Geodesic laminations and the relationship

 A {\em measured geodesic lamination} $\lambda$ is a transverse measure for some geodesic lamination $|\lambda|$.
 Any arc $k\approx [0,1]$ embedded in $S$ transversely to $|\lambda|$, such that $\partial k\subset S-\lambda$, is endowed with an additive measure $d\lambda$ such that :\\ - the support of $d\lambda_{|k}$ is $|\lambda|\cap k$;\\ - if an arc $k$ can be homotoped into $k'$ by a homotopy respecting $|\lambda|$ then $\int_k\! d\lambda=\int_{k'} d\lambda$.\\ We will denote by ${\cal ML}(\Hp^2)$ the space of measured geodesic lamination topologised with the topology of the weak$^*$ convergence.\\

 Let $S$ be a surface (which may not be compact) endowed with a complete hyperbolic metric with finite area.
 A geodesic lamination in $S$ is a compact subset which is the disjoint union of simple complete geodesics.
 Using the fact that two complete hyperbolic metrics with finite area on $S$ are quasi-isometric, this definition can be made independent of the chosen metric on $S$ (see for example \cite{conti}).
 A measured geodesic lamination is a transverse measure for some geodesic lamination as defined above.
 Let $\gamma$ be a weighted simple closed geodesic with support $|\gamma|$ and weight $w$ and let $\lambda$ be a measured geodesic lamination.
 The intersection number of $\gamma$ and $\lambda$ is defined by $i(\gamma,\lambda)=w \int_{|\gamma|} d\lambda$.
+If $|\gamma|$ is a leaf of $\lambda$, then we define the intersection number by $i(\gamma,\lambda)=0$.
 The weighted simple closed curves are dense in ${\cal ML}(S)$ and this intersection number extends continuously to a function $i:{\cal ML}(S)\times{\cal ML}(S)\rightarrow\R$ (cf. \cite{bouts}).\\